 States to discuss relevant issues and implementation of EU development cooperation.
 The PFD offers its members a space for open and transparent dialogue, recognizing everyone’s specific expertise.

-The Policy Forum on Development pursues three key objectives
+The Policy Forum and Development pursues three key objectives

 Dialogue on the crosscutting issues that civil society organisations, local authorities professional and business associations, face in their work as development actors.